Written by Tearfund’s Amy Church, following a trip to Burundi.

 In Jesus’ name we pray, amen.

-Taken from an article in the current issue of Tear Times.
+Taken from an article in our Spring 2019 issue of Tear Times.